 Finally, beyond the Review threshold customers ST and UV are set to allow, as they are greater than 5 Hops To Fraud and therefore do not fall within the Prevent or Review thresholds.

-If a customer has a Prevent or Review action as a result of the Connect thresholds, you'll see a card on their profile such as this:
+If a customer has a Prevent or Review recommendation as a result of the Connect thresholds, you'll see a card on their profile such as this:

 Fraud Score thresholds

-The Fraud Score thresholds decide what action your customers should receive based on their fraud score.
-If a customer receives a Fraud Score greater than the Prevent threshold, then they will receive a Prevent action.
-If their fraud score is between the Review and Prevent thresholds, they will receive a Review action.
-Below the Review thresholds, they will receive an Allow action.
+The Fraud Score thresholds decide what recommendation your customers should receive based on their fraud score.
+If a customer receives a Fraud Score greater than the Prevent threshold, then they will receive a Prevent recommendation.
+If their fraud score is between the Review and Prevent thresholds, they will receive a Review recommendation.
+Below the Review thresholds, they will receive an Allow recommendation.

 In this example, a Review threshold is set to 60, while the prevent threshold is set to 80.
 Therefore the ranges would be as follows: